 Principle of Mythic Transformation

-- What do you picture when you think about the Lover archetype?
+What do you picture when you think about the Lover archetype—the part of you that wants to experience the beauty and goodness of life and to inspire others to do the same?
 If you could look at the Lover part of yourself in the mirror, what would he or she look like?
 Before receiving this overview, did you see yourself as a Lover in some aspect of your life?
 If so, in what capacity?
-If not, why?
-What does the Lover part of you want you to do with your life right now?
+If not, why not?
+How does the Lover part of you want to be utilized in your life right now?